zkf1997/DART/README.md

 [//]: # (</details>)

 ## Data Preparation
+- Please first download the BABEL and AMASS SMPL-X gendered dataset and structure the folder as in [data setup section](#data-and-model-checkpoints).
-Please execute the following command to preprocess the BABEL dataset and extract the motion-text data.
+- Please execute the following command to preprocess the BABEL dataset and extract the motion-text data.
-For details of data preprocessing, you can check the collapsed section of training using custom dataset below.
+- For details of data preprocessing, you can check the collapsed section of training using custom dataset below.
 ```
 python -m data_scripts.extract_dataset
 ```